JOIN STUDENT CENTERS

 - Video production – create various types of videos to promote late-night entertainment, student org Kiosks, video tours of Student Center lounge spaces, and a video to highlight services and each facility’s features.

-Data and Assessment The Office of Student Centers is seeking qualified data analytics students to join the Communications and Student Programs team.
+The Office of Student Centers is seeking qualified data analytics students to join the Communications and Student Programs team.
 This position will report to the Communications and Student Program Manager while assessing the data affairs of Student Centers as a whole.

 - Develop processes and tools to monitor and analyze department performance and data accuracy.